AionSystem/SOVEREIGN-TRACE-PROTOCOL/CERTIFICATION.md

 is more trustworthy than an organization with no failures on record and no ledger.
 The ledger with failures is honest.
 The ledger with no failures may simply have no ledger.

+The full Epistemic Debt framework — including the Debt Ledger schema, five-phase audit process, and tamper-evidence benchmarks — is in `AUDIT-METHODOLOGY.md`.

 ---